codejohnson/piscan/picount/README.md

-## picount
+### picount
-picount is a tool to get stats about the digits of pi in large repositories. this command line util allows you to get your own count of the digits of pi.
+picount is a tool to get a count on the digits of pi in large repositories. this command line util allows you to get your own count of the digits of pi.

 ___
-Usage:
+## Usage:

 go run pocount.go -i:inputFile [-o:outputFile] [-v] [-s:startPosition]